 The horror in this movie was excellent.
-There is blood, gore, terror, mystery, etc. This film really does a good job of playing into the terror.
-It does so by effectively utilizing video recording devices.
-Each main character (in the tapes) uses a video camera to record the events that transpire.
-Then, when some characters are being chased, the viewer sees everything from the character's perspective.
+There was blood, gore, terror, and plenty of mystery.
+The filmmakers really did a good job of playing into the terror.
+They did so by effectively utilizing video recording devices.
+Each main character (in the tapes) used a video camera to record the events that transpired.
+Then, when some characters were being chased, the viewer sees everything from the character's perspective.
 As a result, the viewer is able to put themselves in the character's shoes, so they have no idea how close the attacker is.
-That is just one example of how effectively this film utilizes found footage.

 Con: Main Characters (-4pts)

 I absolutely hated the characters of the main story in this film.
 Sometimes, a horror film gets you to hate the characters in the hopes of getting you excited to watch bad things happen to them.
-I think this movie tried to do that, but failed in it's execution.
-The film opens with a wound up group of young men (one of them holding a video camera) in a car watching a young couple walking by.
-The group then jumps out of the car, separates the couple, grabs the woman, pulls up her shirt, and records the whole thing to post online.
+I think the filmmakers of this movie may have tried to do that, but ultimately failed in the execution.
+The movie opened with a wound up group of young men (one of them holding a video camera) in a car watching a young couple walking by.
+The group then jumped out of the car, separated the couple, grabbed the woman, pulled up her shirt, and recorded the whole thing to post online.

-That is the first scene of the movie and it paints a pretty good picture of the type of men that form the group in the main story.
-The problem with these characters is that we learn absolutely nothing about them.
-Do we get names?
-None that I remember; the main characters are just a group of nameless, faceless characters that we (the viewers) are supposed to be invested in.
+That was the first scene of the movie and it painted a pretty good picture of the type of men that formed the group in the main story.
+The problem with these characters was that we learned absolutely nothing about them.
+The main characters were just a group of nameless, faceless characters that we (the viewers) were supposed to be invested in.
 Would my hatred have paid off if we saw bad things happening to these characters?
-Absolutely, but we never do.
-Do bad things happen to some of these characters?
-Probably, but it is all implied (never shown), so it does not allow the audience to enjoy the misery of these terrible men.
+Absolutely, but if anything bad did happen to these characters, it all happened off-screen, so it did not allow the audience to enjoy the misery of these terrible people.

 Grade: C+ (77pts)

 I was mostly impressed by this movie.
 Knowing that it was a horror anthology, I was concerned that it would feel redundant or would not have ample time to develop each story.
 This film did a fantastic job at setting up the tapes' characters and situations while maintaining effective horror throughout.
 I was very entertained during every one of these tapes.
-The issues with the film all come as a result of the main story.
+The issues with the film, however, all came as a result of the main story that connected these tapes.

-The main story consists of idiotic and unlikable characters.
-They get no character development and we do not even get to see bad things happen to them.
-As a result of very poorly written connective tissue, the film had a tough time making the tapes seem relevant.
-I believe the film would have been much better of by simply showing the tapes and fading to a black screen (with a title card) to transition into the next tape.
-I (very honestly) strongly recommend watching this movie for it's short stories, but I definitely recommend fast forwarding through the main story segments.
-You may think to yourself "Well the main story is bad now, but it may get better."
-I promise you, it does not.
+The main story consisted of idiotic and unlikable characters, and we did not even get to see bad things happen to them.
+As a result of a very poorly written connective story, the film had a tough time making the tapes seem relevant.
+I believe the movie would have been much better off by simply showing the tapes and fading to a black screen (with a title card) to transition into the next tape.
+I recommend watching this movie for its short stories.
+They were not amazing, but they were decent horror stories.
+If you do watch the movie, then I definitely recommend fast forwarding through the main story segments.
+You may be hopeful that the main story gets better, but I promise you that it does not.